Re-Assessing the "Classify and Count" Quantification Method: Quantification and parameter optimisation

 \subsection{Quantification-oriented parameter optimisation}

 In order to perform quantification-oriented parameter optimisation we need to be aware that there may exist two types of parameters that require estimation and/or optimisation, i.e., (a) the hyperparameters of the classifier on which the quantification method is based, and (b) the parameters of the quantification method itself.
-Within all the quantification methods we consider in this paper, only ACC and PACC have their own parameters that need estimation, i.e., $\hat{\TPR}_{h}$ and $\hat{\FPR}_{h}$ (for ACC) and $\hat{\TPR}_{s}$ and $\hat{\FPR}_{s}$ (for PACC).